Jon8RFC/MyVerizonServicesRemover/README.md

 This is because my module truly disables the apk; other methods of "disabling" don't actually do so, be it via application or command.
 MyVerizonServices on Android 14 (and possibly earlier) will both reinstall and re-enable itself, which is why I created this robust approach.

 As of 2024-02-27, I plan to soon do additional testing on a borrowed Pixel 3, using different OEM versions/API levels.
+As of 2024-03-04, I think this module is too good at what it does since MyVerizonServices is obviously necessary.